Reggie Cannon

 Reginald Jacob Cannon (born June 11, 1998) is an American professional soccer player who plays as a right-back for Major League Soccer club Colorado Rapids.

 He played one year of college soccer for the UCLA Bruins in 2016 and made his Major League Soccer debut for FC Dallas the following year, totaling 75 appearances for the club.
-In 2020, he moved to Boavista for a potential fee of $3.5 million.
+In 2020, he moved to Boavista of the Portuguese Primeira Liga for a potential fee of $3.5 million.
+He terminated his contract three years later due to unpaid wages, and played for Queens Park Rangers of the EFL Championship in 2023–24 before joining Colorado Rapids.

 Cannon made his first appearance for the United States national team in 2018.
 He played at the CONCACAF Gold Cup in 2019 and 2021, winning the latter as well as the 2021 CONCACAF Nations League Finals.

 Youth and development

 Cannon played high school soccer at Grapevine Faith Christian School in Grapevine, Texas, coached by Matt McKinney.
 During his freshman year Grapevine Faith won the TAPPS Division 2 Texas state championship in boys' soccer.
 In high school Cannon played for the FC Dallas academy team.
 Cannon won back-to-back national championships for FC Dallas's academy before joining University of California, Los Angeles.

 Cannon played one year of college soccer at the University of California, Los Angeles in 2016, making 20 appearances for the Bruins.
 He was one of three players and the only freshman to appear in and start every match for the Bruins.
 Further, Cannon finished the year having played 1,753 minutes; playing the third most minutes on the team.